Inflect logo

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are readily available from multiple providers.
-Global suppliers like Hivelocity and OVHcloud offer dedicated server infrastructure in the Manchester market, catering to workloads that require direct hardware access.
+Bare Metal Bare metal server options are readily available from multiple providers in Manchester.
+Companies like Hivelocity offer dedicated server solutions for workloads requiring maximum performance and control.

 Power Analysis

-Average Cost Of Power: Industrial power costs average approximately £0.17/kWh as of September 2025.
-This competitive rate, combined with a growing share of renewables in the UK's energy mix, makes operating in Manchester cost-effective.
+Average Cost Of Power Industrial power costs average around £0.17/kWh, as of September 2025.
+This competitive rate, combined with grid stability, helps ensure predictable operational costs for compute-intensive deployments.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Manchester are strategically located to serve the city's thriving digital, media, and financial services sectors.
-Proximity to hubs like MediaCityUK and the Spinningfields financial district enables low-latency performance for critical business applications.
+Proximity To Key Business Districts Data centers in Manchester are strategically located to serve the city's thriving digital, media, and financial sectors.
+This proximity provides low-latency connectivity to business districts and hubs like MediaCityUK.

 Natural Disaster Risk

-Manchester's overall natural disaster risk is rated as Very Low, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-The region is not prone to significant seismic, cyclonic, or other major disruptive events, making it a physically secure location for critical IT infrastructure.
+Manchester has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This makes it an exceptionally safe location for deploying critical IT infrastructure.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business